hanisimo/flutter_launcher_name/README.md

-# Flutter Launcher Name (Null Safety Version)
+# Flutter Launcher Name Package (Null Safety Version)

-A command-line tool which simplifies the task of updating your Flutter app's launcher name.
+Flutter Launcher Name Package ( flutter_launcher_name ) is a command-line tool which simplifies the task of updating your Flutter app's launcher name.
 If you user this package, You don't need modify AndroidManifest.xml or Info.plist.